mlcommons/modelbench/docs/tutorial_tests.md

 ```

 > [!NOTE]
-> If you are writing your own file, give the SUT a different key, as `demo_01` is used by `demo_plugin`.
+> If you are writing your own file, give the Test a different key, as `demo_01` is used by `demo_plugin`.

 ModelGauge's [plugin architecture](plugins.md) will automatically try to import all code in the `modelgauge.tests` namespace.
-With our SUT installed (either via plugin or in the local directory), we can run it against any SUT in ModelGauge!
+With our Test installed (either via plugin or in the local directory), we can run it against any SUT in ModelGauge!

 ```
 poetry run modelgauge run-test --test demo_01 --sut demo_yes_no